acmumn/website/content/involvement.md

 Stay In Touch!
 -------------

-**Join our [Discord](https://discord.gg/Uzt3adQ) and our [Mailing List](https://z.umn.edu/acmnews)!** We post updates on events we’re running and general club business through those channels.
+**Join our [Mailing List](https://z.umn.edu/acmnews)!** We also have a **Discord** server, invites are available through the Discord UMN Student Hub, events, and in the room.
+We post updates on events we’re running and general club business through those channels.
 As mentioned, attending three of our events will make you an ACM Member!